kevdever/InternetSpeedLogger/README.md

-# Log internet speed test results to a database
+# Automatic internet speed tests

 This .Net 4.7 console application runs a speedtest using [speedtest-cli](https://github.com/sivel/speedtest-cli) at specified intervals, logging the results to a database.